myhdl/myhdl/doc/source/manual/reference.rst

    .. attribute:: filename

       This attribute is used to set the filename to which VCD files are written.
-By default, the name attribbute is used.
+By default, the name attribute is used.

    .. attribute:: timescale

       This attribute is used to set the timescale corresponding to unit steps, according to the VCD format.
 The assigned value should be a string.
       The default timescale is "1ns".

+   .. attribute:: tracebackup

+      This attribute controls making a backup copy of an existing .vcd file.
+      It appends the UTC time to create an unique filename.
+      The default setting is "True"

 .. _ref-model: